akshilpatel/tile-match-gym/README.md

-# Reinforcement Learning Environments for Tile Matching Games
+# Tile Matching Game Environments for RL

 Welcome to the Reinforcement Learning Environments for Tile Matching Games repository!
 This repository aims to provide a collection of generalised tile matching game environments (like Bejeweled or Candy Crush) implemented in NumPy, poised to push reinforcement learning research forwards.